A young officer hopes to turn the tide of war, as Ukraine fights to retake a key city

 Despite many setbacks and humiliations, Russia still fields one of the largest armies in the world with a sizable advantage in artillery and tanks.
 Ukraine is still often outmanned and outgunned.

-But Ukraine has military leaders trained by the U.S. Army under a Western style of command.
+But Ukraine has military leaders trained by the U.S. Marine Corps' Expeditionary Warfare School under a Western style of command.
 It's widely seen by military experts as more nimble and proactive than the bureaucratic, Soviet-era style of leadership used by the Russian army

 A report in June by the Center for Strategic and International Studies found that "poor leadership within the Russian army and a highly centralized Russian command and control structure" contributed to Russia's struggles in Ukraine.